DJSull93/Auto_Face_Label_YoloV5/README.md

 # Auto_Face_Label_YoloV5

-this python file will make your labeling easier! it will create only one person's label
+this python file will make your labeling easier!<br>
+it will create only one person's label